FERMENTING WATER KEFIR

 Increase the amount of kefir

-When you manage to overcome these effects and your body adapts to daily drinking kefir.
+When you manage to overcome these effects your body adapts to daily drinking kefir.
 You can slowly build up to the desired amount of kefir.
 It’s recommended to drink about 200-300 ml of fresh milk kefir a day (1 cup) and you can add a bit more if you drink water kefir (350 ml/1,5 cup).
-Kefirko glass jar has tactile markings on the side that indicate 300 ml – 1 dose of kefir.
+The Kefirko glass jar has tactile markings on the side that indicate 300 ml – 1 dose of kefir.

 It’s possible you have to limit your kefir intake if you experience serious side effects.
-This happens when you have some health conditions that recommend consuming less proteins, probiotics, acidic food etc. You should always seek advice from your doctor when you feel discomfort.
-You should find your own limit where you feel good and stick to it.
-Whether is less or more than 1 cup it depends on you.
+This happens when you have some health conditions that recommend consuming less proteins, probiotics, acidic food, etc. You should always seek advice from your doctor when you feel discomfort.
+You should find your limit where you feel good and stick to it.
+Whether it is less or more than 1 cup it depends on you.

 Start slowly

 Once you get used to drinking kefir you will not feel the uncomfortable symptoms anymore.
 This should happen in approximately 2 weeks when you will be starting to feel positive benefits of kefir.
-But note, for best result you should drink kefir every day!
+But note, for best results you should drink kefir every day!